polyaxon/polyaxon/docs/references/polyaxonfile-yaml-specification/params.md

 The declaration are particularly important for descriptive models.

-All your declaration will be exported under the environment variable name `POLYAXON_DECLARATIONS`.
+All your declaration will be exported under the environment variable name `POLYAXON_PARAMS`.

-> tip "Polyaxon export your declarations under environment variable name `POLYAXON_DECLARATIONS`"
+> tip "Polyaxon export your params under environment variable name `POLYAXON_PARAMS`"
-> Check how you can [get the experiment declarations](/references/polyaxon-tracking-api/in-cluster/#hyperparams) to use them with your models.
+> Check how you can [get the experiment params](/references/polyaxon-tracking-api/in-cluster/#hyperparams) to use them with your models.